 Up goes his face as down his throat rushes the soothing, cooling draught.
+Refreshed, as thirst and perspiration glide off him like water off a duck's back (never better said).
 Gasping for air.
 Once more, that feeling of his original right hand cut at the wrist, as the blade clanks on his right thigh.

 Ominous storm clouds closing in on the twilit skies.
 When it rains in Dorne, it does so rarely and violently.
 The warriors up there in the hills must have left all their tankards and pans and helmets out of their hideouts.

 The sun of Dorne is a great star, far more relentless than that of King's Landing or Lannisport.
 But now it's going down in a sack of clouds.

 What does it take to believe in such omens?

 The Lannister soldiers have found pans, kettles, vases left indoors by the non-existant villagers.
 They leave the containers out of doors to gather rainwater as Jaime and Bronn make themselves at home in the local holdfast.